 Menstruation disorder: Pound a piece of young ginger and boil with a cup of water and add a little honey to taste.
 Drink it hot two or three times a day for a month.
 The pain-relieving and anti-cramping compounds in ginger effectively help relieve painful menstruation cramps (dysmenorrhoea).
 In the absence of menstruation in women in the reproductive age (amenorrhoea), this concoction can also help induce menstruation.

-Morning sickness: A teaspoonful of young ginger juice with some honey will also help alleviate morning sickness, sea or motion sickness, dizziness and even nausea caused by chemotherapy or anesthesia.
+Morning, sea and motion sickness: A teaspoonful of young ginger juice with some honey will help alleviate morning sickness, sea or motion sickness, dizziness and even nausea caused by chemotherapy or anesthesia.

 Pain killer: Ginger juice makes an excellent pain killer, even when applied externally.
-In headache, apply ginger juice to the forehead.
-With toothache, apply it to the external area either on the cheek or jaw area.
+For headaches, apply the juice to the forehead.
+For toothache, apply to the external area of the cheek or jaw area.